By Paul Taylor

 But, to make things worse, it should be quite clear from this article that certain hair loss forums can't be trusted either.

-Obviously hair loss forum moderators do have to monitor posts made, and occasionally have to censor some of them.
-But, in certain cases it is quite clear that, at the very least, they jump to conclusions without any fair consideration whatsoever.
+Obviously hair loss forum moderators do have to monitor posts made, and occasionally have to censor some of them too.
+But, in certain cases it's quite clear that, at the very least, they jump to conclusions without any fair consideration whatsoever.

 And, at worst?